bitcoin-sv/minerid-reference/README.md

 ## Requirements

-For development, you will only need Node.js (minimum 10.12.0) and a node global package, NPM, installed in your environement.
+For development, you will only need Node.js (minimum 10.12.0) and a node global package, NPM, installed in your environment.

 ### Node